We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 PDE5 is an enzyme in the walls of blood vessels.
 It affects blood flow and how cells signal within the body.

 PDE5 inhibitors block the PDE5 enzyme to prevent it from working.
 This inhibition relaxes the blood vessels and increases blood flow.

-People may take PDE5 inhibitors to treat erectile dysfunction or pulmonary hypertension.
+People may take PDE5 inhibitors to treat ED or pulmonary hypertension.